dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/metrics.md

 ---
 title: "Metrics"
 id: "metrics"
-description: "When you define metrics in dbt projects, you can encode crucial business logic in tested, version-controlled code."
+description: "When you define metrics in dbt projects, you encode crucial business logic in tested, version-controlled code."
 ---

 <Changelog>